 - Longshore and Harbor Worker’s Compensation Act – Longshoremen, harbor workers, and other individuals who work on ports, docks, and terminals are protected under the Longshore and Harbor Worker’s Compensation Act (LHWCA).
 The LHWCA is a workers’ compensation program that provides certain benefits and compensation to these types of employees.

 - Third Party Lawsuits – Workers and other individuals who are injured by another worker or company, defective product or piece of equipment have the right to file a negligence suit against third-party companies, such as general contractors, subcontractors, as product manufacturers and suppliers, who are responsible for their injuries.

 Discuss Your Case with an Experienced Admiralty Lawyer at The Willis Law Firm

 When an employee is injured on a port, dock or terminal, it can be difficult to determine which laws apply to the case.
 The Willis Law Firm has decades of experience representing workers and other individuals who have been injured in all types of maritime accidents, including accidents that have occurred on ports, docks, and terminals.
 If you have been injured in an admiralty-related accident, a maritime lawyer at our firm can help you navigate the legal system and secure the compensation you need to deal with your injuries.
-Call our firm today at 1-800-468-4878 to schedule a free, confidential consultation with an experienced admiralty attorney.
+Contact us online or call our firm today at 1-800-468-4878 to schedule a free, confidential consultation with an experienced admiralty attorney.